Corrections and amendments—Recommendation 1

 • improving or clarifying an argument.

-All required corrections and amendments will be detailed in the report that emerges out of the oral defence.
+All required corrections and amendments will be detailed in the report that emerges out of the viva/oral examination.